-A tall, fast growing, native shade tree known for its colorful flowers and straight trunks.
+Liriodendron tulipifera, “Tulip Tree” is a tall, fast growing, native shade tree known for its colorful flowers and straight trunks.
 This tree has green to yellow orange flowers in May to June.
 It is a low maintenance tree that can grow in full sun and in clay and medium wet soils.
 It attracts, birds including hummingbirds.

-Liriodendron tulipifera, ‘Tulip Tree’
+Liriodendron tulipifera, “Tulip Tree”

 $159.00

-A tall, fast growing, native shade tree known for its colorful flowers and straight trunks.
+Liriodendron tulipifera, “Tulip Tree” is a fast growing, native shade tree known for its colorful flowers and straight trunks.
 This tree has green to yellow orange flowers in May to June.
 It is a low maintenance tree that can grow in full sun and in clay and medium wet soils.
 It attracts, birds including hummingbirds.

 Related products